skwasjer/skwas-cordova-plugin-datetimepicker/README.md

 ## Supported platforms ##

 - Android 4 and higher
-- iOS 8 and higher (tested with Xcode 7.2.3 and Xcode 8)
+- iOS 8 and higher (tested with Xcode 7.2.3, Xcode 8 and Xcode 9.2)

 ## Methods ##